Vishwasoratur/AutoRABIT-Terraform-and-CICD-Project/README.md

 📝 Note: The terraform.tfstate and related files are excluded via .gitignore to prevent committing sensitive state information to Github.
 ---
+## 🙌 Final Words

+This project demonstrates a **real-world DevOps workflow** by combining the power of:
+- ✅ Terraform (IaC)
+- ✅ AWS CodePipeline, CodeBuild, CodeDeploy
+- ✅ Docker, ECR, EC2, ASG
+- ✅ CloudWatch for Observability

+Everything is automated from **code push to production deployment** — ensuring **speed, safety, and scalability**.

 **Vishwanath Soratur**
 🔗 [LinkedIn](https://www.linkedin.com/in/vishwanath-soratur-87295128a/) | 📁 [GitHub](https://github.com/Vishwasoratur)